The Truth About Ketogenic Dieting: What to Know Before You Start

 - Increased “good” cholesterol (HDL)

-- At first, improved memory for a few people with Alzheimer’s disease
+- Improved memory in the short term for a few people with Alzheimer’s disease

 - Improved stamina in sports